List of Law & Order: Special Victims Unit characters: Donald Cragen

 Donald Cragen is the Captain of the Special Victims Unit.
 Florek originally portrayed the character from 1990 to 1993 in the original Law & Order series.
-During his Law & Order tenure, Cragen was investigated by internal affairs for corruption.
-During the investigation to prove his innocence, he discovered that he was being framed by his former captain and mentor, whom he turns in and is cleared by IAB.
+During his Law & Order tenure, Cragen is investigated by internal affairs for corruption.
+During the investigation to prove his innocence, he discovers that he was being framed by his former captain and mentor, whom he turns in and is cleared by IAB.
 He was an alcoholic for much of his early career, but goes sober after pulling his service revolver on a taxi driver in a drunken rage.
 He has remained sober since, even after the death of his wife in a plane crash.
 Cragen was written out of Law & Order in 1993, as he is transferred to Anti-Corruption Task Force, occasionally making guest appearances on the show.
 The character was brought back full-time in 1999 to be the Captain of the Special Victims Unit.
 As SVU Commanding Officer, he is portrayed as a somewhat stern but understanding father figure to the detectives who work under him, often giving them a great deal of leniency because he trusts their ability to get results.
-Cragen departed at the end of "Amaro's One-Eighty" after his girlfriend Eileen got two tickets for a six-month cruise around the world and he decided to use his unused leave time to carry him through until June, when he was set to hit the mandatory retirement age.
+Cragen departs at the end of "Amaro's One-Eighty" after his girlfriend Eileen gets two tickets for a six-month cruise around the world and he decides to use his unused leave time to carry him through until June, when he is set to hit the mandatory retirement age.